sparklemotion/nokogiri/CONTRIBUTING.md

 Hello there!
 I'm super excited that you're interested in contributing to Nokogiri.
 Welcome!

 This document is intended only to provide a brief introduction on how to contribute to Nokogiri.
-It's not a complete specification of everything you need to know, so if you want to know more, I encourage you to reach out to the maintainers in the [Discord channel](https://nokogiri.org/tutorials/getting_help.html#ask-for-help).
+It's not a complete specification of everything you need to know, so if you want to know more, I encourage you to reach out to the maintainers via email, twitter, or a new Github issue.
 We'd love to get to know you a bit better!

 ## Some guiding principles of the project